tonton-pixel/emoji-patterns/README.md

 ## Caveats

 - The basic patterns strictly follow the information extracted from the data files.
-Therefore, the following characters are considered *Emoji* in the `emoji-data.txt` file, although they are omitted in the `emoji-test.txt` file, as well as in the CLDR annotation files:
+Therefore, the following characters are considered **Emoji** in the `emoji-data.txt` file, although they are omitted in the `emoji-test.txt` file, as well as in the CLDR annotation files provided in XML format:

     - 12 keycap bases: number sign '#', asterisk '*', digits '0' to '9'
     - 26 singleton regional indicators: '🇦' to '🇿'

 - The regular expressions *must* include a 'u' flag, since the patterns make use of the new type of Unicode escape sequences: `\u{1F4A9}`.

-- The two main regular expression patterns **Emoji_All** and **Emoji_Keyboard** are pretty big, around 40Kb...
+- The two main regular expression patterns **Emoji_All** and **Emoji_Keyboard** are pretty big, around 40Kb each...

 ## License